 As part of our initial free consultation, we’ll review any proof you’ve managed to secure so far.
 If you already have enough to proceed, we’ll let you know.
 Otherwise, we’ll explain what else you might need to strengthen your claim.

-Will I Need a Medical Assessment for My Back Injury?
+Will I Need a Medical Assessment for My Back Injury Claim?

 The back injury claims process dictates that claimants might have to undergo a medical assessment.
 You don’t need to worry about this if it’s required in your case as it’s a straightforward process.